 Chart 3 shows a general approach to the cost reduction of the components described above and to the loan cost optimization.
 As you can see the transition from one product model to another will allow to stabilize the yield of the loan in absolute terms in the context of gradual decrease of the maximum interest rate.

-Development of online POS lending based on the installment plan / online loan model.
+Development of online POS lending based on the installment plan or online loan model

 POS lending is one of the fastest growing segments of the microfinance market.
 Online trading turnover has grown significantly: according to the Retail Companies Association (ACORT), the impact of the pandemic will accelerate the growth of e-commerce in Russia by 6% per year until 2024.
 Thus, "going online" spurred the growth, which was restrained by the decline in real income during the quarantine and the subsequent restrictive measures.
 Development of online-POS lending with a relatively low-risk audience and cooperation with retail will become one of the growth drivers in microfinance and neobanking sectors.

-Applying of microfinance organizations to a pawn shop transformation model, development of a pawn mechanism in the lending system.
+Applying of microfinance organizations to a pawn shop transformation model as well as development of a pawn mechanism in the lending system

 One of the effective tools that will reduce risks by means of the assessment of the collateral as well as maintain the interest income at the same level while reducing the burden on the borrower, is applying of microfinance organizations to a pawn shop transformation model.
 The collateral is a certain guarantee of debt repayment, depending on the category of collateral (its value and liquidity), the risk assessment may change, which makes it possible to implement a flexible approach to the range of credit products offered.